airpair/ngwat-airpair-post/post.md

 ## This Is Why I Was So Happy:

-1. I was [teaching angular](http://hirez.io) for over 2 years, telling clients how wonderful it is while apologizing on many design and naming decisions they’ve made, so **I would finally have the chance to blow some steam** in a Comedy Central Roast kind of a talk, which is a lifelong dream (roasting in a big event).
+1. I was [teaching angular](http://hirez.io) for over 2 years, telling clients how wonderful it is while apologizing on many design and naming decisions they’ve made, so **I would finally have the chance to blow some steam** in a Comedy Central Roast kind of a talk, which is a lifelong dream of mine (roasting in a big event).

 2. For once, **I can show crazy and weird WAT photos** (which is my hobby) in front of so many people without being kicked off stage (almost) and do crazy improv stuff I usually do in smaller events, but this time, on the big stage.